RIBA news events 2024, Architecture Gallery London, UK buildings, British architects practices

 In February, the RIBA Future Trends Permanent Staffing Index rose by 2 points to 0, indicating that the same number of practices expected to employ more staff as expected to employ fewer.
 This is the first time the RIBA Staffing Index has left negative territory since September last year.

-• Over the next three months, 8% of practices expected to employ more permanent staff, 8% expected to employ fewer, and 83% expected no change.
+• Over the next three months, 8% of architect practices expected to bring in more permanent employees, 8% expected to employ fewer, and 83% expected no change.

 • Small practices continued to expect staffing levels to decline, returning a Permanent Staffing Index figure of -3, a 1-point improvement from last month.